AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

    simply by appending executor metadata to specific electrons.
 Concrete examples of how this can be done in Covalent can be found in the :doc:`intermediate <../../intermediate/matrix_eigenvalues/index>` and :doc:`advanced <../../advanced/svm_classification/index>` workflow guides.

-While the workflow is being processed by the dispatch server, users are free to terminate the Jupyter kernel or Python console process without losing access to the results
+While the workflow is being processed by Covalent, users are free to terminate the Jupyter kernel or Python console process without losing access to the results as long as they retain their workflow's dispatch ID.

 .. note::